algobulls/algobulls_help_site/docs/member/live-trading.md

 The `summary bar` in the portfolio section includes the following:

-`Choose Strategy` - Number of strategies from the Marketplace in your portfolio
+`Choose Strategy` - Number of strategies from the Marketplace in your portfolio added by you.

-`Tweak Strategy` -  Number of strategies that have been tweaked by you
+`Tweak Strategy` -  Number of strategies that have been tweaked by you.

 `Build Strategy` - Number of custom strategies that have been built by the AlgoBulls developer team for you.